MayurTathe/Mapbox-jl-js/README.md

 <p align="center">
   <strong>Login:</strong> Enter your credentials and click "Login".<br>
   <strong>Map Screen:</strong> Explore the interactive map and click on markers for location details.<br>
   <strong>Movies Screen:</strong> Navigate to the movies screen to see a list of movies.
+Use the search bar to filter movies.
 </p>

 <!-- Credits -->